Sarah Mullally: Archbishop of Canterbury

 On 3 October 2025, the Church of England announced that Mullally would become the next archbishop of Canterbury, in succession to Justin Welby.
-As such, she will be Primate of All England and the metropolitan bishop of the Province of Canterbury.
-She will be the first woman to hold the post, and only the second since the Middle Ages not to have a degree from Oxford or Cambridge universities.
-Her election by the college of canons is expected before Christmas, with legal confirmation at St Paul's Cathedral on 28 January 2026 (at this point she legally becomes Archbishop of Canterbury and ceases to be Bishop of London); she will then be formally installed at Canterbury Cathedral in March, marking the beginning of her public ministry in the role.
+As such, she is Primate of All England and the metropolitan bishop of the Province of Canterbury.
+She is the first woman to hold the post, and only the second since the Middle Ages to hold the office without a degree from Oxford or Cambridge.
+Mullally was elected by the college of canons in December, and her election was legally confirmed at St. Paul's Cathedral on 28 January 2026, at which point she became Archbishop of Canterbury and ceased to be Bishop of London.
+She was re-introduced to the House of Lords in her new role on 5 February 2026.
+She was formally installed at Canterbury Cathedral on 25 March, marking the beginning of her public ministry in the role.

-Her appointment drew opposition from conservative Anglican groups.
-Within the Church of England, the conservative evangelical Church Society stated that her election "creates additional problems of disunity in the Church in England and around the world" and voiced concern relating to her views on same-sex relationships, while the traditionalist Anglo-Catholic Forward in Faith organisation, which rejects the ordination of women as priests and bishops, recognised her as the "true and lawful holder of that office".
-Anglican churches, particularly in Africa, opposed her due to their opposition to the ordination of women and to Mullally's views on the blessing of same-sex couples.
-The Global Fellowship of Confessing Anglicans (Gafcon), a conservative Anglican group mostly based in Africa and Asia, expressed its "sorrow" at Mullally's appointment, saying that it proved that the Church of England "has relinquished its authority to lead".
-The Church of Uganda's Stephen Kaziimba stated his "sadness" on Mullally's appointment due to "her support and advocacy for unbiblical positions on sexuality and same-sex marriage that reveal her departure from the historic Anglican positions that uphold the authority of Scripture for faith and life".
-However, other Anglican groups in Africa have supported her; Emily Onyango, the first female Anglican bishop in Kenya, said that Mullally's election indicated that "things will be done differently ...
+Her appointment drew opposition from some conservative Anglican groups.
+Within the Church of England, the conservative evangelical Church Society stated that her election "creates additional problems of disunity in the Church in England and around the world" and expressed concern regarding her views on same‑sex relationships, while the traditionalist Anglo-Catholic organisation Forward in Faith, which rejects the ordination of women as priests and bishops, recognised her as the "true and lawful holder of that office".
+Some Anglican churches, particularly in Africa, opposed her due to their stance on the ordination of women and to Mullally's views on the blessing of same-sex couples.
+The Global Fellowship of Confessing Anglicans (Gafcon), a conservative Anglican group mostly based in Africa and Asia, expressed its "sorrow" at her appointment, saying that it showed that the Church of England "has relinquished its authority to lead".
+Stephen Kaziimba of the Church of Uganda stated his "sadness" at her appointment due to "her support and advocacy for unbiblical positions on sexuality and same-sex marriage that reveal her departure from the historic Anglican positions that uphold the authority of Scripture for faith and life".
+Other Anglican groups in Africa have supported her; Emily Onyango, the first female Anglican bishop in Kenya, said that Mullally's election indicated that "things will be done differently [...]
 We know there will be justice in the church".
-Thabo Makgoba, the Archbishop of Cape Town, said that Mullally's election was a "thrilling development".
+Thabo Makgoba, the archbishop of Cape Town, said that Mullally's election was a "thrilling development".